A Complete Guide to Electrical Enclosure Types

 An electrical enclosure is a protective casing used to house electrical equipment such as switches, controls, terminals, and circuit breakers.
 These enclosures shield sensitive components from environmental hazards like dust, moisture, and physical impact, while also preventing accidental contact with live electrical parts.

-Why electrical enclosures matter today
+Why electrical enclosures mean something today

 Who is affected?